Skip to main content

 For centuries, Black communities have created music in the UK, melding global influences into a Black British sound that has echoed through generations.

 Beyond the Bassline the first major exhibition of its kind anywhere in the world, was about more than music.
 It was about the places where these sounds were born, the voice of community, resistance, culture and joy, a celebration of trailblazers and innovators, and the layered Black experiences that have birthed a thriving musical culture and history.
+Alongside the exhibition in London, a display toured Kent Libraries throughout 2024, and later at the end of 2025.

-We're also sharing resources, book recommendations and events on demand from the British Library and libraries across the UK for you to watch for free from home.
+Here we're sharing resources, book recommendations and events on demand from the British Library and libraries across the UK for you to watch for free from home.

 Take a look at what's on offer below.